adap/flower/examples/flower-via-docker-compose /README.md

 ## Monitoring with Grafana
 1. **Access and Customize Grafana Dashboard**:
    - Visit `http://localhost:3000` to enter Grafana.
-   - Connect to Prometheus at `http://host.docker.internal:9090` as the data source.
-   - Use Grafana's intuitive interface to create dashboards that visually represent key performance metrics, facilitating an in-depth understanding of device behavior and performance in the federated learning process.
+Thanks to the automated setup, Grafana will already have Prometheus as a data source and a pre-configured dashboard for monitoring, similar to the example provided below.
+   - You can further customize or create new dashboards as per your requirements.

 2. **Grafana Dashboard Example**:
-Below is an example of a Grafana dashboard showing a histogram of memory usage for a specific client-container:
+Below is an example of a Grafana dashboard showing a Bar Chart of memory usage for a specific client-container:

 <img src="public/grafana-memory-usage.png" alt="Grafana Memory Usage Histogram" width="600"/>